currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 The `HeroService` *requires* a `Logger`, but what if it could get by without a `logger`?
-You can tell Angular that the dependency is optional by annotating the constructor argument with `@Optional()`:
+You can tell Currin that the dependency is optional by annotating the constructor argument with `@Optional()`: